sogeuni/sogeuni.github.io/content/abs/advanced-topics/gotchas.md

     Sure enough, back at the command prompt, $WHATEVER remains unset.

-- Setting and manipulating variables in a [[./subshells#^SUBSHELLSREF|subshell]], then attempting to use those same variables outside the scope of the subshell will result an unpleasant surprise.
+- Setting and manipulating variables in a [[subshells#^SUBSHELLSREF|subshell]], then attempting to use those same variables outside the scope of the subshell will result an unpleasant surprise.

     **Example 34-2.
 Subshell Pitfalls**